merci-libre/python-sat/readme.md

-Due to how the tables are printed with specific UNICODE characters, Windows will not receive direct support for `python-sat` until a later version either fixes this, or you fork the repository and fix the tables yourself.
+Due to how the tables are printed with specific UNICODE characters, Windows will not receive direct support for `python-sat` until a later version either fixes this, or you fork the repository and fix the text the tables uses for yourself.
 It is not a priority for me to add functionality for windows, so please do not spam this as an issue.
+It might come at a later date-- but again, feel free to just change the characters inside of [tables](<#sat/modules/tables.py>)

 If you wish to still install `python-sat`, please use the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install)